Can't Find What You Need?

 Navigate to the MEDLINE Database

 Before you begin searching, think about the terms you want to use.
 Take a moment to brainstorm any potential synonyms for your search terms.
 Is there a more technical term used by people in the field?
 Are there brand name or generic options?
 Is there a word that may have been used in the past but is now considered outdated?
+Write or type these terms before moving to step 2.

 Here's a quick tutorial for more info